linode/docs/docs/applications/containers/kubernetes/troubleshooting-kubernetes/index.md

 ### kubectl logs

-Use the [`logs` command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs) to print logs collected by a pod:
+Use the [`logs` command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs) to print logs collected by a Pod:

     kubectl logs mariadb-0

--   Use the `--selector` (`-l`) flag to print logs from all pods that match a selector:
+-   Use the `--selector` (`-l`) flag to print logs from all Pods that match a selector:

         kubectl logs -l app=ghost

--   If a pod's container was killed and restarted, you can view the previous container's logs with the `--previous` or `-p` flag:
+-   If a Pod's container was killed and restarted, you can view the previous container's logs with the `--previous` or `-p` flag:

         kubectl logs -p ghost-0

 ### kubectl exec

-You can run arbitrary commands on a pod's container by passing them to kubectl's [`exec` command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec):
+You can run arbitrary commands on a Pod's container by passing them to kubectl's [`exec` command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec):

     kubectl exec mariadb-0 -- ps aux